Distance: 14.6 mi. out and back Elevation gain: 2225 ft

 Adding Miles: Everything discussed in this section is riding I haven’t done.

 At the turn-around point of our ride you’re at the intersection with Canyon Rd., which runs east to Big Creek (hence the street sign reading “Big Creek Powerhouse”).
-It’s a 5.8-minute (one way) ride dead-ending at Big Creek Rd., the back road from Shaver Lake to Huntington Lake, a ride I’ll be recommending in a minute.
+It’s a 5.8-mile (one way) ride dead-ending at Big Creek Rd., the back road from Shaver Lake to Huntington Lake, a ride I’ll be recommending in a minute.
 Canyon is all seriously up heading east (2033 ft gain in 5.8 mi.) and it runs directly through the Creek Fire burn, so the landscape is devastated, but the road was recently repaved so the surface is impeccable, the road contour is delicious (very curvy), and the scenery is really rather awesome in an apocalyptic sort of way (see photo below).

 You can turn L (the other way) on Canyon Rd. and continue up the river.
 I’m not sure what it’s like, thought it’s paved at least for a while.